Falagka/.github/profile/README.md

     <img src="https://skillicons.dev/icons?i=python,r,flask,tensorflow,scikitlearn,mysql,mongodb,redis" /><br>
 </p>
 <br>
 The **Falagka** project is specifically engineered to support space industry organizations in comprehending, analyzing, and safeguarding against sophisticated cyber threats that are unique to their sector.
-By learning directly from hacker attacks, our platform integrates data from a wide array of space industry-specific sources, identifies emerging patterns, and visualizes insights to offer a detailed perspective on the tactics and trends of cyber adversaries targeting space technologies.
+By learning directly from hacker attacks, our platform integrates data from a wide array of space industry-specific sources, identifies emerging patterns, and visualizes insights to offer a detailed perspective on the tactics and trends of cyber adversaries targeting space technologies.<br>

 **Our primary objectives are to:**<br>
 i) Develop Adaptive Learning Models: Craft advanced machine learning algorithms capable of detecting new and evolving threats specifically engineered against space sector infrastructure, including satellite communications and ground station networks.<br>